tjdwill/cpp-notes/basics/static-initialization-order.md

 Date: 5 June 2025

 Recently, I ran into a problem that I want to take the time to write about.
-I had a static map of values define in a component, `foo`, and attempted to use this map to initialize another static map variable in component `bar`.
+I had a static map of values defined in a component, `foo`, and I attempted to use this map to initialize another static map variable in component `bar`.

 ```cpp